donspablo/Element/README.md

 <p align="center"><img align="center" src="assets/image (2).gif" /></p>

-<p >⚡Element (aka jnr.) is 500X Faster Caching than Redis/Memcache/APC in PHP & HHVM.
-Utilizing a flat-file database system stored as json objects in files on the disc drive.
+<p >⚡ Element (aka jnr.) is 450X Faster Caching than Redis/Memcache/APC in PHP & HHVM.</p>
+<p>Utilizing a flat-file database system stored as json objects in files on the disc drive.
 The PHP API Service, which was developed as part of the open-source initiative, is used by Element to connect to the database.</p >
-<p >Element CSS's user interface (UI) and backend software are both free and open-source, which means they can be downloaded and used without restriction.
+<p >The Element user interface (UI) and backend are both free and open-source, which means they can be downloaded and used without restriction.
 The user interface (UI) and backend software for Element CSS are both available for download and installation on a personal computer.</p>

 # Performance